|

 off Sand Lake, near Cape Kiwanda.
 The near shore portion of

-with the Oregon fishing industry to get the best route crossing
+industry to get the best route crossing the shelf and slope.

-the shelf and slope.
-Jupiter will cross the Pacific Ocean
+Jupiter will cross the Pacific Ocean to Japan and the Philippines,

-to Japan and the Philippines, a total length of 4,860 nm.
+a total length of 4,860 nm.
+The cable has a design capacity

-The cable has a design capacity of 60 Tbps.
-SubCom is the
+of 60 Tbps.
+SubCom is the manufacturer and installer.

 |